Admissions Plastics & Composites Engineering

 - CSCI 140 or 141 - Programming Fundamentals

-Primary Major Application: Applications are due by noon on the first Friday in February.
+Major Application Winter Quarter: Applications are due by noon on the first Friday in February.
 In addition to academic performance as described above, acceptance will also be based on an essay (500 words or less) explaining why you want a degree in Plastics & Composites Engineering.
 Only complete and on-time applications will be considered.
 Applicants will be notified of decisions prior to Spring quarter registration.

 Students who are accepted must register for PCE 371, MFGE 231 and MFGE 261 Spring quarter before the end of Phase II registration unless they are given explicit permission from a PCE advisor not to do so.
 Students who do not register for these classes by the end of Phase II registration may lose their major status.
 Students need to complete PHYS 163 by the end of fall quarter and MFGE 342 by the end of winter quarter junior year or graduation will be delayed.

-Secondary Major Application: Applications will be taken over the summer, if space allows.
-Due date TBD.
+Major Application Summer Quarter: Applications will be taken over the summer, if space allows.
+The summer application due date is July 7, 2017.
 All pre-majors will be notified of the secondary major application due date.
 Students accepted into the major at this time will begin major coursework fall quarter and will be advised of courses to register for.

 Transfer Students: A student that will be transferring to Western Washington University will be designated as a pre-major and will need to apply to the major.
 Transfer students who believe they are ready to apply to the PCE major should contact the Pre-major Advisor by email or by phone 360.650.4132.
 For more transfer student information click here.